MageOfficial/MageAI-5D/README.md

 -A evaluation mode for detecting mates by returning 0 for stats which are not checkmate.

 WIP additions:
--Quiescence search
+- Quiescence search
--Principal Variation Search(PVS)
+- Principal Variation Search(PVS)
--Iterative Deepening Depth First Search(IDDFS)
+- Iterative Deepening Depth First Search(IDDFS)
--Mate Distance Pruning
+- Mate Distance Pruning
--History Heuristic
+- History Heuristic

 A full multitimeline AI will most likely not result from this for awhile and if it does happen will likely be written in C++.
 (Hopefully this AI will also be in C++ eventually)
 A semi-working version that can play on mutliple timelines without considering legality though might be able to be implemented, but it will fail to actually refute softmates, and fail to consider cross timeline captures.